 We all hope our investments will keep up with the cost of living, but this is not guaranteed.
 Inflation risk is the chance that your investment fund will not keep up with rising prices.

-You can reduce inflation risk by investing in funds that may be expected to perform better than inflation over the long term.
+You can reduce inflation risk by investing in funds such as equities that may be expected to perform better than inflation over the long term.